mmaceira/multi-model-intent-classifier/README.md

 # Note: OpenAI models are disabled by default - the pipeline works with Ollama only

 # 6. Run the complete training pipeline
+# The CLINC150 dataset will be automatically downloaded from HuggingFace on first run
 python scripts/pipeline/run_all.py

 # Or run individual pipeline steps (see above for details)
+# Note: The dataset is automatically downloaded - no manual setup needed!
 ```

 ### Basic Usage